The School for Champions is an educational website that shows you how to achieve your dreams.

 Snell's Law

-Snell's Law determine the angle at which a beam of light bends, according to the initial angle and the index of refraction of the two materials.
+Snell's Law determines the angle at which a beam of light bends, according to the initial angle and the indexes of refraction of the two materials.

 Light going from one material to another